-Michigan often gets lumped together with the rest of the Midwestern states, but it’s actually quite different from the others.
-It’s made up of two peninsulas, which creates some surprising and beautiful beach areas.
-Then in the winter, there are some incredibly skiing and other snowsport opportunities to check out.
+Michigan is made up of two peninsulas, which creates some surprising and beautiful beach areas.
+Then in the winter, there are some incredible skiing and other snowsport opportunities to check out.
 Here you’ll also find scenic drives, rugged paths, lush forests, and cultural attractions in the urban areas.

-It’s location in the U.S. makes Michigan an easy place to take a road trip and explore all the quaint towns you’ve never heard of before.
-No matter what the season is, here are 11 great weekend getaway destinations in Michigan for a quick break from routine and a whole new world of exploration.
+Its location in the U.S. makes Michigan an easy place to take a road trip and explore all the quaint towns you’ve never heard of before.
+No matter what the season is, here are the top weekend getaway destinations in Michigan for a quick break from routine and a whole new world of exploration.